 Start the repair process by connecting the headphone to an audio source, such as an MP3 player or iPod.

-Specifically, you have to look for the area in where you can hear the sound from both of the ear cups of the headphone.
-You have to look first at the area next to the jack of your headphone.
+Listen to for where you hear sound from both ear cups.
+Look at the area next to the jack of your headphone.
 Defects on wires usually happen there.

 You need to isolate the damaged area from the rest of the wire by applying masking tape.